damalialutfiani/Quizz-on-codecademy2/R/Lesson5 Aggregates in R.md

 -	add new groups to a data frame that are based on per-column metrics
 -	create a new data frame that contains one column for each group a new row with per-group metrics

 2. You are working for an online retailer of mechanical keyboards and have access to the customer_purchases data frame.
 In this data frame there is a row for each purchase a customer has made on the site.
-If the customers’ names are stored in a column called name,
+If the customers’ names are stored in a column called name, what command would you use to determine how many unique customers purchased something from the site?